UKs King Charles Cancels Appointments After Cancer Treatment side Effects - UrduPoint

 It is understood that Charles and Camilla's scheduled trip to Italy in early April will go ahead as planned.

-No new dates have been confirmed yet after they postponed a planned meeting with Pope Francis at the Vatican following the advice of the pontiff's doctors, which had also been scheduled for the start of the April trip.
+No new dates have been confirmed yet after they postponed a planned meeting with Pope Francis at the Vatican following the advice of the pontiff's doctors.
+The meeting had also been scheduled for the start of the April trip.

 The UK's head of state wrote to Francis when the 88-year-old pontiff was struck down with pneumonia in both lungs in February, amid fears that he might not survive.